jswymer/mydoctest/articles/marketing-add-contact-segment.md

 1. Open the segment.
 2. Choose **Contacts**, and then choose the **Refine Contacts** action.
 The **Remove Contacts - Refine** window opens.
 3. In the **Contact** section, enter filters to specify the information that you want to use to select the contacts to be removed from the segment.
-4. Add additional filters as needed, and then close the window.
+4. Add additional filters as needed, and then choose the **OK** button.

 You can refine a segment as many times as you want.
 If you have refined the segment by mistake and want to go one step back, choose the **Go Back**.